 Find Commonwealth, Victorian and state Acts, bills and explanatory memoranda.

-These local acts cover areas such as streets, parking, planning and building, recycling, cat and dog licencing and a number of other local issues that may vary between councils depending on whether they are metropolitan or regional, and their demographic profile.
+These local acts cover areas such as streets, parking, drinking in public places, planning and building, recycling, cat and dog licencing and a number of other local issues that may vary between councils depending on whether they are metropolitan or regional, and their demographic profile.
 In most case there are only a small number of laws in existence and they specifically address issues relevant to that council's area.

 Find your Victorian Local Council websites here.